amplication/amplication/packages/amplication-data-service-generator/README.md

 #### E2E test data service application creation

-The test will generate code according to the test data definitions, run a Docker container with it, run a database docker container and try to call the API endpoints.
-Make sure to build the library before executing.
+The test will generate code according to the test data definitions, run a Docker container with it, run a database docker container, and try to call the API endpoints.
+Make sure to build the library before executing it.

 ```
 npm run test:e2e